anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 }
 ```

 Finally the second approach is done.
 Using right number of `n`, it can improve insertion speed significantly.
-This Go script is avaliable at `cmd/main2/main2.go` <sup>[[1]]({{site.base_url}}#cite_note-1)</sup>.
+This Go script is available at `cmd/main2/main2.go`<sup>[[1]]({{site.base_url}}#cite_note-1)</sup>.

 ## Part Three: Multiple Workers and Multiple Rows Insertion

 For the third and final approach, we will take advantage of Go's goroutine.
 Go can spawn multiple goroutines in large number and significantly faster than other coroutine in other programming languages.
-For this approach, we will deploy multiple workers.

 <figure>
 	<a href="../../assets/images/i1m-part-three.png">